eclipse/vorto/generators/generator-lambda/Readme.md

 ### Debugging

 To debug the local Lambda functions, just add the debug parameter to the invocation command and specify a port for the debugger to connect to.
+The execution will halt and wait for a debugger to connect.

     sam local invoke -t sam-local.template "VortoGeneratorsExecutor" -d 5858